JeremyWhiteDev/Moxie/README.md

 ## Challenges Faced

-One challenge I faced was learning some of the patters used with NEXTJS and how best to handle authorized vs. unauthorized routes.
+One challenge I faced was handling authorized vs. unauthorized routes in NEXTJS.
 My former experience with ReactRouter was very straightfoward for conditionally rendering routes for different user roles/situations.
-But struggled with implementing similar behaviors with my NEXTJS app where the node server running and delivering the components for each route doesn't necessarily know the exact state of the client side logged in user.
-I found some patterns that showed a single `<SignIn />` component being rendered in the client to the user in the case that they weren't logged in, the tradeoff being that normal site navigation to routes such as "/" "/faq" "/about" aren't accessible if not signed in.
-I ended up implementing an imperfect cookies solution instead.
+But I struggled with implementing similar behaviors with my NEXTJS app.
+Because the node server running and delivering the components for each route doesn't necessarily know the exact state of the client side logged in user.
+I implemented an imperfect cookie solution, but there is definitely much more improvement needed here.

-I think this is an interesting complication of the NEXTJS framework.
-Consideration for what context a react component is going to be executed in is critical.
-More research/work is necessary to provide a production ready authorized routing experience.
+One challange I took on that I really enjoyed was creating my own ORM-like API by using inheritance, interfaces, generic types, and C# Attributes.
+The combination of these tools allowed me to create dynamic methods for CRUD operations that lived in a base repo class.
+Other classes could inherit from this base, which allowed for very fast expansion of the backend API.

+## Lessons Learned

+I was naive using NEXTJS no prior experience and expecting I could use the same exact patterns as React Router.
+When I realized that I needed to treat authorized and unauthorized routes differently than I was used to, I should've followed the patterns laid out by NEXTJS, instead of trying to come up with my own patterns/flow.
+This ended up me creating an auth flow that is **overly complicated, buggy, and hard to grok.**

+The time I spent forcing NEXTJS into a pattern it wasn't designed for would've been much better spent creating features and completing other tickets.
+Because of my refusal to adapt, the scope of what I was able to accomplish within the timeframe for this project was significantly narrowed, and some of the authentication is still rather _buggy._

 ## Current Features